aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2022/aspose-slides-for-net-22-11-release-notes/_index.md

 }
 ```

 The [PresentationAnimationsGenerator](https://reference.aspose.com/slides/net/aspose.slides.export/presentationanimationsgenerator/) class is a source that sequentially generates individual animation effects, which are then played back using the [PresentationPlayer](https://reference.aspose.com/slides/net/aspose.slides.export/presentationplayer/) class.
-For each frame, a [FrameTick](https://reference.aspose.com/slides/net/aspose.slides.export/presentationplayer/frametick/) event is generated that allows you to save the current frame to disk or write it to a video stream.
+A [FrameTick](https://reference.aspose.com/slides/net/aspose.slides.export/presentationplayer/frametick/) event is generated for each frame to allow you to save the current frame to disk or write the frame to a video stream.

 ## PDF 1.7 and PDF 1.6 export support added ##

-Added support for PDF export to formats 1.6 and 1.7:
+We implemented support for PDF export to formats 1.6 and 1.7:
 * PdfCompliance.Pdf16
 * PdfCompliance.Pdf17

-An example of exporting a presentation to [PDF 1.7](https://reference.aspose.com/slides/net/aspose.slides.export/pdfcompliance/):
+This C# code demonstrates an export to [PDF 1.7](https://reference.aspose.com/slides/net/aspose.slides.export/pdfcompliance/) operation:

 ```csharp
 using (Presentation presentation = new Presentation("pres.pptx"))